Chromatic splitting for the $K(2)$-local sphere at $p=2$: Preliminaries

-\begin{rem} We have been discussing $G_{24}$ as a subgroup of $\SS_2$, but it can also be thought of as a quotient as well.
-Inside of $\SS_2$ there is a normal torsion-free pro-$2$-subgroup $K$ which has the property that the composition
+We have been discussing $G_{24}$ as a subgroup of $\SS_2$, but it can also be thought of as a quotient as well.
+The following result combines facts that were shown in Section 2.5 of \cite{Paper1}: